Sports & Contact lenses: What athletes should know

-He sent a questionnaire to athletic trainers for all the teams in the NFL, NBA, MLB, and NHL asking how many of their team’s athletes actually needed glasses or contacts or had had refractive surgery.
+He sent a questionnaire to athletic trainers in the NFL, NBA, MLB, and NHL.
+It asked, among other things, how many of their athletes needed glasses or contacts or had had refractive surgery.
 Below is the percentage of professional athletes that needed vision correction:

 - 17.1 percent of NFL players